10 Best Payroll Software for Small Businesses In 2026

 Helpful when you want HR and payroll in one place

 If you prefer not to juggle separate tools for employee records, hiring, leave, and payroll, Payrun offers a more unified experience.
-It brings together core HR workflows with payroll-related processes so information flows smoothly between them.
+It helps you simplify HR by replacing disconnected tools, bringing together core HR workflows with payroll-related processes so information flows smoothly between them.
 This reduces duplicate data entry and helps keep everything consistent.
 For small teams, having one system for people management can save time and make everyday admin feel more organized.

 Right for teams that value ease of use over heavy features